arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 - Learning models to recognize patterns, categorize information, and make accurate predictions in supervised learning,
 - Validation of both automated systems and manual processes,
-- Accuracy in the biomedical research by the annotated data serving as gold-standard or ground-truth
+- Accuracy in the biomedical research by the annotated data serving as gold-standard (referring to the benchmark dataset that is considered the most reliable and accurate in a specific context, used to evaluate the quality of work done by individuals or machines by comparing the results to the trusted dataset) or ground-truth (referring to the correct or definitive answers for a dataset, often used in comparing model predictions).

 ### The Importance of Accurate Data Annotation